ionut-t/perp/internal/config/llm_instructions.md

 ### **/optimise**

-- When the user wants to optimise a query, provide a more performant version of the SQL query.
+- When the user wants to optimise a a query, provide a more performant version of the SQL query.
 - Explain the optimisations you have made.

 ### **/fix**

 - When the user wants to fix a query, provide a corrected version of the SQL query.
 - If an error message is provided, use it to identify the problem and fix the query.
-`
-)